extric99/Hackintosh-NUC7I7DNKE/README.md

 - NUC: NUC7I7DNKE
 - BIOS: 0069
 - CPU: i7-8650U
-- RAM: 1x 16GB G.Skill Ripjaws F4-2133C15S-16GRS 2133 MHz, DDR4
+- RAM: 2x 16GB G.Skill Ripjaws F4-2133C15S-16GRS 2133 MHz, DDR4
 - Storage: m.2 WD GREEN 256GB
 - dGPU: N/A
-- WIFI/BT: Currently default Intel but Broadcom DW1560 on its way
+- WIFI/BT: Both the default intel module as DW1560 are supported by this built.
+It is advisable to add replace the default module as the DW1560 will provide feature parity with a real Mac.

 - SMIBIOS 8,1
 - OpenCore 5.9